Scope

 Algorithms process the signal data using different intelligent techniques to analyse the sleep quality and relevant vital data in a personalized way.

-A non-invasive network of Hardware sensors captures vital data of the patient.
+A non-invasive network of Hardware sensors captures vital patient data.

 An API provides an open interface to external platforms.